Agathis robusta

-Agathis robusta, commonly known as the Queensland kauri (pine) or smooth-barked kauri, is a coniferous tree in the family Araucariaceae.
-Although sometimes called a pine it is not a true pine, having leaves rather than needles.
-It has a disjunct distribution, occurring in Papua New Guinea and Queensland, Australia.
-Populations in Papua New Guinea may be treated as the distinct species Agathis spathulata.
+Agathis robusta, commonly known as Queensland kauri (pine), kauri pine or smooth-barked kauri, is a coniferous tree in the family Araucariaceae.
+It has a disjunct distribution, occurring in Papua New Guinea and in two widely separated locations in Queensland, Australia.
+It was first described in 1859 and was heavily logged in the mid-19th century.
+It is not a true pine (family Pinaceae), but Araucariaceae and Pinaceae are both conifer families in the class Pinopsida.